 Prof. Wang served as the Associate Dean for Executive Education and International Affairs at NCCU Law between the summer of 2017 and of 2019.
 During his tenure, the QS World University ranking of NCCU Law rose 100 places, three dual-degree agreements with U.S., U.K. and Australia law schools were concluded, and an English-taught program for undergraduate law students and a credit-bearing training program for corporate governance professionals were established.
 He co-organized a transnational summer program in 2019, featuring professors from law schools in the U.S., Germany and Japan, and also assisted the executive LLM program setting up an alumni and student union in 2018, which have been hosting a number of academic or sociable events each semester ever since.

-Prof. Wang has published over forty articles in English or Chinese, some of them published on top 20 technology law journals of the U.S., including Yale Journal of Law and Technology, University of Illinois Journal of Law, Technology & Policy, and Santa Clara High Technology Law Journal.
+Prof. Wang has published around fifty articles in English or Chinese, some of them published on top 20 technology law journals of the U.S., including Yale Journal of Law and Technology, University of Illinois Journal of Law, Technology & Policy, and Santa Clara High Technology Law Journal.
 In 2019, he received NCCU Research Excellence Award for his insightful findings on competition law and its interaction with intellectual properties.
 Prof. Wang has been a frequent presenter at various international conferences, including Intellectual Property Scholars Conference (IPSC), and Asian IP Works-in-Progress Conference (IPScholars Asia).
 Domestically, Prof. Wang consistently gives speeches before judges and attorneys, and provides expert opinions to courts, the Taiwan Fair Trade Commission, and private sectors.